 In 1991 he returned to Oxford, to St. Antony's college, for his D.Phil. in International Relations under the guidance of Professors Arthur Stockwin and Rosemary Foot.
 His research focused on early Cold War US-Japan foreign and security relations from 1945 to 1960, and involved extensive archival research both in the United States and in Japan, where he spent a ten month period as a visiting researcher at Tokyo University.
 His thesis was completed in 1997 and awarded the British International History Group (BIHG) annual dissertation prize.

-In addition to his position at Cambridge, Dr Nilsson-Wright is also Senior Research Fellow for Northeast Asia at the Asia Programme at Chatham House which he previously directed as Head of Programme from March 2014 to October 2016.
+In addition to his positions at Cambridge, Dr Nilsson-Wright has also been Senior Research Fellow for Northeast Asia and Korea Foundation Fellow at the Asia Programme at Chatham House which he previously directed as Head of Programme from March 2014 to October 2016.

 He has been a Monbusho research fellow at Kyoto and Tokyo universities, and a visiting fellow at Tohoku University, Yonsei University, Korea University, and Seoul National University.
-He has also been a member of the World Economic Forum (WEF) Global Agenda Council (GAC) on Korea and is a director of the UK-Japan 21st Century Group.
+He has also been a member of the World Economic Forum (WEF) Global Agenda Council (GAC) on Korea, the UK-Korea Forum for the Future, and he is a director of the UK-Japan 21st Century Group.
 In 2014 he was a recipient of the Nakasone Yasuhiro Prize.

 He comments regularly for the global media on the international relations of East Asia, with particular reference to Japan and the Korean Peninsula (see here for a representative selection of recent articles), and has testified to the House of Commons, Foreign Affairs Committee and the House of Commons, Defence Committee.